jviding/ESP8266-OLEDricity/README.md

 ToDo:
 - Enable joining a WiFi that is not password protected
-- Check Banner shows negative prices correct
-- POST response, layout?
+- POST response, proper HTML layout?
 - Disconnect from WiFi for duration of wait

 Ideas:
 - Chart: Follow actual price with the Y-horizontal?
 - Banner: Toggle Day Average, time now, or similar?
+- Btn: Toggle between data - elec., weather, market?
 - Show errors and/or codes on displays?
 - Allow changing API endpoint?
 (Store to EEPROM)
 - Enable software updates, from remote?